 Some prefer to make rich simple syrup instead standard simple syrup.
 Rich simple syrup is a mixture of 2 parts sugar and 1 part water.

-As a result, this syrup is two times as sweet as regular simple syrup, meaning that when substituting in a recipe calling for basic simple syrup, you will want to use half as much.
+As a result, this syrup is sweeter (but actually not twice as sweet) as regular simple syrup, meaning that when substituting in a recipe calling for basic simple syrup, you will want to use less.

 A big plus of rich simple syrup is that it lasts a really long time in the fridge, thanks to its super high sugar content!
 Personally, I find myself using simple syrup in quarter ounce measurements fairly frequently, so rich simple becomes a bit too hard for me to measure and mix with.